Defending Women Accused of Domestic Violence

 Many of our clients have a successful career and have never been in trouble with the law.

 The stakes are high when defending a woman charged with a first offense of domestic violence battery in Hillsborough County, FL.
 From our second office in New Port Richey, FL, we represent women accused of domestic violence in Pasco County, FL.

 We represent men and women charged with domestic violence in Tampa and Plant City in Hillsborough County, FL, as well as the surrounding areas throughout the greater Tampa Bay area, including Hernando County, Pasco County, Pinellas County, Manatee County, Sarasota County, and Polk County, FL.

 Allegations of Domestic Violence by a Man

-Additionally, the past difficulties between the parties or prior acts of domestic violence can often be used to show that the woman was acting in self-defense during the incident that resulted in her arrest.
+Additionally, the past difficulties between the parties or prior acts of domestic violence can often be used to show that the woman acted in self-defense during the incident that resulted in her arrest.

 Battered Women Syndrome in Florida

-Expert testimony on Battered Spouse Syndrome, formerly called Battered Women Syndrome, is admissible as a defense to a criminal accusation in Florida when a qualified expert can testify that the person accused was suffering from the syndrome when the incident occurred.
+Expert testimony on Battered Spouse Syndrome, formerly called Battered Women Syndrome, is admissible as a defense to a criminal accusation in Florida when a qualified expert can testify that the person accused suffered from the syndrome when the incident occurred.

-If you were arrested for domestic violence or domestic battery (including domestic violence by strangulation) in Tampa, St. Petersburg, Clearwater, Bartow, Dade City, Plant City or New Port Richey or the surrounding areas, contact an experienced criminal defense attorney that is experienced representing women against false accusations of domestic violence.
+If you were arrested for domestic violence or domestic battery (including domestic violence by strangulation) in Tampa, St. Petersburg, Clearwater, Bartow, Dade City, Plant City or New Port Richey, or the surrounding areas, contact an experienced criminal defense attorney that is experienced representing women against false accusations of domestic violence.

-This article was last updated on Friday, June 8, 2018.
+This article was last updated on Tuesday, May 30, 2023.